fdb/slarg-website/outreach/veggie-is-halal-_-green-deen-iftar.md

 G﻿uided by Laura Braspenning

-W﻿ith the support of Ruth Razan Loos
+Supported by Ruth Razan Loos